sns-consultancy/one-doctor-service/README.md

 - Make sure your Firebase project is set up and Firestore is enabled.
 - Never commit your `.env` or service account key to public repositories.
+- For frontend or Tailwind CSS, see the frontend repo (if applicable).

 ---

 ## License

 sns-consultancy